romgar/5minutes/content/articles/howto-upgrade-django.md

 When upgrading

-- sticking with LTS compared to upgrading on each versionY
+- sticking with LTS compared to upgrading on each version